shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

 }
 ```

 Let's look at each line of our function.
 The first line tries to load the Pair from the subgraph.
-If found null, it will then create a new pair with the address taken from the event.
+If the Pair is null, it will then create a new Pair with the address taken from the event.
 Since our datatype is an `ID`, we need to use the `toHex()` function to convert it into an `ID` type.
-The `BigInt.fromI32(0)` initializes count to 0.
+The `BigInt.fromI32(0)` initializes `count` to 0.

 Next we simply store the address of the tokens taken from the event params into our token values.

 For now we simply set the reserves to 0, as it is not possible to get the reserves from the PairCreated Event.

 The line `PairTemplate.create(event.params.pair)` is crucial.
 Without this, the subgraph will not know that it has to start listening to events from this smart contract.
-It adds the Pair at `event.params.pair` as a data source.
+It adds the Pair at `event.params.pair` as a datasource.

-For the handleSync Event we first import the required types.
+For the `handleSync` Event, we first import the required types.

 ```typescript
 import {
   Sync